UBC-ORCA/cva5pr/README.md

 # Taiga Project Wiki

 This readme contains the steps to build the toolchain required to run Benchmarks on Taiga in Verilator as well as using our project Makefile.

-Head to our [Wiki Page](https://gitlab.com/sfu-rcl/taiga-project/-/wikis/home) for additional tutorials/documentation.
+Head to our [Wiki Page](https://gitlab.com/sfu-rcl/taiga-project/-/wikis/home) for additional tutorials/documentation detailing:
+- How to run through simulation
+- How to run through hardware
+- Adding your own functional units to processor pipeline
+- Recommended readings, SystemVerilog resources, etc...

 # Taiga Project